l0r3zz/sloblackswan/content/black-swan-deep-dive/black-swan-deep-dive.md

     def the_apollo_13_model(self):
         """
-        They didn't have a runbook for oxygen tank explosion.
+        They didn't have a runbook for *that exact* failure sequence.
-        But they had people trained to adapt.
+        But they had people trained to adapt within known physics/engineering constraints.
         """
         return {
             "preparation": "Deep system knowledge, not just procedures",